Aliases for SLC5A12 Gene

 GeneCards Summary for SLC5A12 Gene

 SLC5A12 (Solute Carrier Family 5 Member 12) is a Protein Coding gene.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and NRF2 pathway.
-GO annotations related to this gene include transporter activity and symporter activity.
+Among its related pathways are NRF2 pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include transporter activity and symporter activity.
 An important paralog of this gene is SLC5A8.

 UniProtKB/Swiss-Prot Summary for SLC5A12 Gene